Simple steps can be taken to help prevent illness, including 2015 seasonal flu.

 Flu viruses change from year to year, which means two things.
 First, you can get the flu more than once during your lifetime.
 The immunity (natural protection that develops against a disease after a person has had that disease) that is built up from having the flu caused by one flu virus strain doesn't always provide protection against newer strains of the flu.
 Second, a flu vaccine made against flu viruses going around last year may not protect against the newer viruses.
 That is why the flu vaccine is updated to include current viruses every year.
 Because of these reasons, a new flu vaccine is needed each year.

-The flu vaccine is widely available at the MGH and community.
+The flu vaccine is widely available at the MGH and in the community.
 Please call your primary care physician's office to see if they have vaccine and the best time to come in for a flu shot.
+Patients may also visit the centralized walk-in clinic to be vaccinated.

 If you live outside of Boston, your health center or primary care practice may be have flu shot clinics.
 Flu shots are offered at many community locations including: